-- Use EPA approved disinfectants (for low and intermediate level) - Follow nationally recognized and evidence-based guidelines and follow manufacturer's instructions for use (MIFUs)
+- Use EPA approved disinfectants (for low and intermediate level). - Follow nationally recognized and evidence-based guidelines and follow manufacturer's instructions for use (MIFUs).

-• Educate workers on Infectious Disease policies and procedures in accessible formats
+• Educate workers on Infectious Disease policies and procedures in accessible formats.

-D. Insurers
+Insurers

-- Cover at-home and in-person testing for circulating illness - Provide incentives for vaccination as a prevention measure.
-Educate and encourage appropriate vaccination based on the CDC Immunization Schedule and ACIP Vaccine Recommendations. - Cover cost of vaccination and administration - Consider increase physician payment for patient infectious disease control measures, and vaccine education including addressing hesitancy. - Consider continuing telehealth reimbursements - Consider IPC targets/measures in value-based purchasing
+- Cover at-home and in-person testing for circulating illness. - Provide incentives for vaccination as a prevention measure or to reduce severity of acute or chronic illness.
+Educate and encourage appropriate vaccination based on the CDC Immunization Schedule and ACIP Vaccine Recommendations. - Cover cost of vaccination and administration. - Consider increase physician payment for patient infectious disease control measures, and vaccine education including addressing hesitancy. - Consider continuing telehealth reimbursements. - Consider IPC targets/measures in value-based purchasing.

-Assist disease reporting to Public Health officials using charge data
+Assist disease reporting to Public Health officials using charge data.

-- Cover prophylactic treatments for high-risk populations - Work with infected patients in a declared pandemic to remove financial barriers to treatment such as waiving copays, reducing deductibles, or identifying qualified charity care.
+- Cover prophylactic and therapeutic treatments for patients. - Work with infected patients in a declared pandemic to remove financial barriers to treatment such as waiving copays, reducing deductibles, or identifying qualified charity care.